Guide for completing the Coxswain Grade 3 declaration

 2. Weather and tides

 • Check forecast for weather and sea conditions and plan voyage and operations accordingly.
-This should include:
+Must include:

 • accessing and applying weather and wind information and forecasts (sources can include Bureau of Meteorology website, radio, television, VHF marine radio services)